 - Dry rub super early.
 A dry rub is when you rub the food with a mixture of dried spices and herbs.
 It can add a lot of flavor to your meat or meat substitutes.
 For best results, apply the dry rub at least 12 to 24 hours ahead of time.

 - Sauce it at the end.
 BBQ sauce or any other sauce, on the other hand, should be brushed on in the last few minutes of cooking.
 This is because it will end up burning if it is on for too long.
-If you want to boost the flavor like a marinade you can brush a very small amount on before cooking, but save the vast majority for the end.
+If you want to boost the flavor, you can brush a very small amount on before cooking (like a marinade), but save the vast majority for the end.

 Cooking Meat on the Grill: What to Know

 - When preparing meat for grilling, take the time to trim visible fat.

 - To keep meat juicy, don’t pierce it or press down on the meat with a spatula while it’s cooking.
 Instead, use tongs to flip it.